dealien/SCIENCE-Project-To-Do-List/pick_people_up_from_the_ocean_with_a_helicopter.md

 We attempted to do this in a SuperVolito Carbon off the side of <span>cncman30</span>'s yacht, but it didn't work at all.
 We tried picking people up straight from the water, and also while they were standing on the wreckage of a Dinghy.

 Clearly different helicopters will work better than others because the Buzzard has been able to pick people up from water much more easily than that.

+### Attempt 2
+We did it!
+It seems that the trick is to get onto either of the weapon racks on the Buzzard, then walk forward.
+If you try to get into the chopper at the right moment before and as you're falling off then you can.
+Note that this still skips the animation, so avoid mashing the button or you'll end up jumping into the water again.

 ## Records